 In addition, UGI and certain of its subsidiaries provide office space, stop loss medical coverage and automobile liability insurance to the Partnership.
-These costs were not material during the three ended December 31, 2021 and 2020.
+These costs were not material during the three and six months ended March 31, 2022 and 2021.

 Propane Purchases and Sales.
 AmeriGas OLP purchases propane on an as needed basis from Energy Services.
 The price of the purchases is generally based on market price at the time of purchase.
-Purchases of propane by AmeriGas OLP from Energy Services during the three months ended December 31, 2021 and 2020 were not material.
+Purchases of propane by AmeriGas OLP from Energy Services during the three and six months ended March 31, 2022 and 2021 were not material.

 In addition, AmeriGas OLP sells propane to affiliates of UGI.
-Sales of propane to affiliates of UGI were not material during the three months ended December 31, 2021 and 2020.
+Sales of propane to affiliates of UGI were not material during the three and six months ended March 31, 2022 and 2021.